-Since the Convention entered into force, the COP has held three ordinary sessions at the seat of the Secretariat in Geneva.
-Subsequent ordinary meetings of the COP will be held every two years.
-COP4 will be hosted by Indonesia, Bali in 2021.
+Since the Convention entered into force, the COP has held four ordinary sessions, three of them at the seat of the Secretariat in Geneva.
+COP-4 was conducted in two segments, the first online in November 2021 due to the COVID-19 pandemic and the second in Bali, Indonesia, in March 2022.
+After COP-3 ordinary meetings of the COP have been organized every two years.
+COP-5 will take place in Geneva in November 2023.

-The Minamata Convention on Mercury, under Article 13, set up a financial mechanism to support developing country parties and parties with economies in transition in implementing their obligations under the Convention.
-The Mechanism is composed of the:
+A financial mechanism is established under Article 13 of the Convention to support developing country parties and parties with economies in transition in implementing their obligations under the Convention.
+The Mechanism is composed of :

-- Global Environment Facility Trust Fund (GEF) - Specific International Programme (SIP) to support capacity-building and technical assistance.
+The Global Environment Facility Trust Fund (GEF) The Specific International Programme to support capacity-building and technical assistance (SIP).

 The relation between the GEF and COP is defined by a Memorandum of Understanding that was agreed by COP and the GEF Council.
-In carrying out its role as part of the Convention's Financial Mechanism, the GEF operates under the guidance of COP regarding overall strategies, policies, programme priorities, and eligibility for access to and utilization of financial resources.
-The COP guidance to the GEF, which includes an indicative list of categories of activities that could receive support, was adopted at COP1 in 2017.
-GEF5 to GEF79 has provided substantial funding to countries both to enable ratification and now more recently to support implementation.
+In carrying out its role as part of the Convention's Financial Mechanism, the GEF operates under the guidance of and is accountable to the COP regarding overall strategies, policies, programme priorities, and eligibility for access to and utilization of financial resources.
+The COP guidance to the GEF, which includes an indicative list of categories of activities that could receive support, was adopted at COP-1 in 2017.
+From GEF-5 to GEF-7 substantial funding has been provided to eligible countries to enable ratification and support implementation, and GEF-8 further increased the allocation to this work ..